 It’s not a new craze or anything, in fact, this dish has been around for centuries.
 Snail shells have been eaten since prehistoric times according to the excavation sites.

-Nowadays, the dishes are made with land snails which have been known to be edible.
-And they’re exclusive to many areas of France and the UK.
+Nowadays, the dishes are made with land snails which are exclusive to many areas of France and the UK.

 How Does Escargot Taste?